RamiKrispin/vscode-r/README.md

 Rscript .devcontainer/dependencies.R
 ```

-Next, update the `devcontainer.json` post-create command to execute this bash script:
+And we update the post-create command to execute this bash script:

 `./examples/ex-5/.devcontainer/devcontainer.json`